honggzb/Study-General/interview/javascript/Coderbyte/Coderbyte-javascript.md

 ## 27. GasStation - hard

--[n, g:c]  --> n: number of gas station, g: amount of gas, c: amount of gallons of gas needed to following gas station
+- [n, g:c]  --> n: number of gas station, g: amount of gas, c: amount of gallons of gas needed to following gas station
 - return index of starting gas station that allow u to travel around the whole route once
 - ["4", "1:1", "2:2", "1:2", "0:1"]  --> impossible
 - ["4", "0:1", "2:2", "1:2", "3:1"]  --> 4